fs/opsworks-cookbooks/opsworks_custom_env/README.md

 * Add `custom_env` and `symlink_before_migrate` attributes to the stack's custom JSON as in the example above.
 * Associate the `opsworks-cookbook-custom-env::custom_env` recipe with the **Deploy** and **Setup** events in your rails app's layer.

 A deploy isn't necessary if you just want to update the custom configuration.
-Instead, update the stack's custom JSON, then choose to _Run Command_ > _execute recipes_ and enter `opsworks_custom_env::configure` into the _Recipes to execute_ field.
+Instead, update the stack's custom JSON, then choose to _Run Command_ > _execute recipes_ and enter `opsworks_custom_env::default` into the _Recipes to execute_ field.
 Executing the recipe will write an updated `application.yml` file and restart unicorn workers.

 Copyright and License
 -------